 Next Step: Creating an online profile with Spanish Springs Pet Resort is a requirement before scheduling any services offered.
 Start your pet's training journey today and give them the tools they need to thrive.

 If you do not currently have an online profile with Spanish Springs Pet Resort, you will need to set one up before the 1 on 1 training session.

 Currently Available Training Options

 Daycare/Board and Train

 Training during boarding or daycare stay.
 A trainer will work 1 on 1 with your dog during their stay-

 Are private customized sessions with owner one one in your own home. $100/hour or $390 for a package of four sessions.

 Puppy Classes Level I and Level II

-1 hour a week for 6 weeks + at home exercises (special small dog class?)
-For puppies who have all of their shots.
+1 hour a week for 6 weeks + at home exercises for puppies who have all of their shots.
 Please see in-home training for puppies too young for all shots.
 Includes, Handling & desensitization, puppy socialization, sit-stay, down-stay, stand, drop it, take it, leave it, loose leash walking, focus, recall, and release.

 Adult Dog Obedience Level I level II